umigv/documentation/docs/jetson/remote-connection.md

 4. Enter the password you set in step 4 of the Setting up VNC section.

 !> **Note:** To connect to the Jetson Orin remotely, you must be on the same network as the Jetson Orin.
 More than likely, you will be using a static IP address for the Jetson Orin.
-Setting the static IP guide is coming soon.
+If you are not using a static IP address, please follow the guide [here](/jetson/static-ip.md).

 !> **Note:** If you are not connected to MWireless, you will need the UMich VPN to connect to the Jetson Orin remotely.
 More information on the UMich VPN can be found [here](https://its.umich.edu/enterprise/wifi-networks/vpn/getting-started).